odipar/spread/README.md

 Wouldn't you?

-Currently, I don't know what my Windows 10 is doing, or it is *very* hard to find out.
+Currently, I don't know what my Windows 10 is doing (or it is *very* hard to find out) and I hate that.

 That's because most of Windows 10